 4. Stick to the core data points and fields

 5. Always make sure there is confidence in your system

 Provide the “why”

 So often, users end up getting just the technical how-to training but are never told why this is important or how it will make the firm more efficient.
-So it’s really important both during training and implementation to talk to users about why changes are being made and what value the company is hoping to get from the system.
+So it’s really important both during training and software implementation to talk to users about why changes are being made and what value the company is hoping to get from the system.

 Unfortunately, the seemingly menial task of entering good data happens first and often over time.
 It’s only after that data is in the system that you get the gratification of finally running that one perfect report that tells you everything you never knew.

 If users are shown the value of running a report like that and the value of inputting that data upfront, they’re more likely to see the benefits and more likely to be dedicated users.

 During the training, it is important to follow these 3 steps:

 1. Communicate with Users: Take the time to communicate the value of what you’re implementing and ask for feedback before, during, and after.
 Let users know why changes are being made and make sure they understand how they can provide input or help out.
 By letting your staff in on these details, they’ll feel more involved in a system that is designed for them – which will translate into better compliance with new procedures and information entered into the system.

 2. Culture Change: Take the time to inform your employees on how their work will change and make sure they understand the benefits of these changes.
 Make it clear that compliance with new procedures is not just for their benefit but also for the companies as a whole.